Note

 See Plotting brain images for more plotting functionalities and Section 4.3 for more details about display objects in Nilearn.

-Also, see fetch_neurovault_motor_task
+Also, see load_sample_motor_activation_image

-about the plotting data and associated meta-data.
+for details about the plotting data and associated meta-data.

 Load the data¶